 “It’s all done and past – I don’t wish to drag it out again.
 But shall I tell you why I chose Edward?
 It was his eyes.
 He has always a smile in his eyes.
 You see, though Ben and Phillip both loved me truly, they were both so… intense, so serious.
 And I wanted fun.
 Maybe at first I wasn’t quite sure if I loved him, but do you remember once telling me that love could grow?
 Well, with Edward I had a feeling that love would have room to grow.
 And it has.
 Believe me when I say that my love for Edward, and his for me, is as deep and true as any love ever was.”

 Ross and Edward returned to Bremhill a week later, glad to leave the business of Parliament behind but pleased with the outcome of their efforts.
-Two days later, Ross and Demelza boarded Edward’s travelling carriage again to set off at last for home.
+Two days later Ross and Demelza boarded Edward’s travelling carriage again to set off at last for home.

 It was two hundred miles, and the road wasn’t good, though it helped to be in such a well-sprung vehicle, and drawn by four good horses.
 They planned to lay the last night at Bodmin, leaving them just half-a-day’s travel to the wild north coast of Cornwall and their beloved Nampara.

-After a cold nuncheon at Launceston they were due to set off at two o’clock for the drive across the bleak moor, but were delayed for over an hour when one of the traces became tangled as the horses were being put to, and on being untangled was found to be torn, and had to be replaced.
+After a cold nuncheon at Launceston they were due to set off at three o’clock for the drive across the bleak moor, but were delayed for over an hour when one of the traces became tangled as the horses were being put to, and on being untangled was found to be torn, and had to be replaced.

 At last they were on their way again.
 Demelza leaned back against the squabs with a sigh.
 Apart from the comfort of the soft upholstery and efficient springing, the other advantage of travelling by private coach was the chance to be alone, just the two of them, with no other demands on their attention.

 For a while she gazed out of the window at the bare, windswept landscape stretching out wide on each side to meet the horizon.
-Raw outcrops of grey granite rose against the skyline, and noisy little brooks had to be forded where they crossed the road.
+Raw outcrops of grey granite rose against the sky-line, and noisy little brooks had to be forded where they crossed the road.